MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Planning-Operations-Master-Role-Placement.md

 -   Domain controllers in sites C and D cannot make schema changes.

-For a worksheet to assist you in planning operations master role placement, see Job Aids for Windows Server 2003 Deployment Kit \([http:\/\/go.microsoft.com\/fwlink\/?LinkID\=102558](http://go.microsoft.com/fwlink/?LinkID=102558)\), download Job\_Aids\_Designing\_and\_Deploying\_Directory\_and\_Security\_Services.zip, and open Domain Controller Placement \(DSSTOPO\_4.doc\).
+For a worksheet to assist you in planning operations master role placement, see Job Aids for [Windows Server 2003 Deployment Kit](http://go.microsoft.com/fwlink/?LinkID=102558), download Job\_Aids\_Designing\_and\_Deploying\_Directory\_and\_Security\_Services.zip, and open Domain Controller Placement \(DSSTOPO\_4.doc\).

 You will need to refer to this information when you create the forest root domain and regional domains.
-For more information about deploying the forest root domain, see Deploying a [Deploying a Windows Server 2008 Forest Root Domain](Deploying-a-Windows-Server-2008-Forest-Root-Domain.md).
-For more information about deploying regional domains, see [Deploying Windows Server 2008 Regional Domains](Deploying-Windows-Server-2008-Regional-Domains.md).
+For more information about deploying the forest root domain, see Deploying a [Deploying a Windows Server 2008 Forest Root Domain](https://technet.microsoft.com/library/cc731174.aspx).
+For more information about deploying regional domains, see [Deploying Windows Server 2008 Regional Domains](https://technet.microsoft.com/library/cc755118.aspx).